-• Health Insurance - With each term registration, all students are required to present documentation of a current health insurance plan.
-Information regarding the UT System-approved plan is included with registration materials.
-Students may purchase this plan directly from the vendor or provide documentation of alternate coverage.
-International students should consult the international affairs coordinator for more information regarding the requirements for international students.

-• Disability Insurance - Information on disability insurance is available through the Office of Student and Alumni Affairs.
+- Health Insurance With each term registration, all students are required to present documentation of a current health insurance plan.
+Information regarding the UT Systemapproved plan is included with registration materials.
+Students may purchase this plan directly or provide documentation of alternate coverage.
+International students should consult the international affairs coordinator for more information regarding the requirements for international students. - Disability Insurance Information on disability insurance is available through the Office of Enrollment Services.